fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 "You know what, Hermeias --- fly to the Moirai!
 Find out what they are spinning for the dowry of the future newborn.
 We cannot change fate, but knowing it... knowing it would not hurt.
 Anything is possible..."

-"Yes, Anax!"
-Trickster shouted out of tune in a squeaky voice, which most likely made Senior frown --- because the gloom instantly turned black, becoming the original darkness.
+"Yes, Anax!" the Trickster shouted out of tune in a squeaky voice, which most likely made Senior frown --- because the gloom instantly turned black, becoming the original darkness.

 "You joker...
 I told you a hundred times --- you can act the ape in front of strangers.
 Or with your father.
 With me --- don't.
 I do not like it.
 Alright --- fly, kid."